 Both are more or less the same.
 The former is for real and the latter is virtual.

 An abandoned cart holds together your favorite products in one place when you have decided to purchase it.

 What if that purchase intent vanishes all of a sudden?
 Will you go on deleting the items in the cart?
 No. That hardly happens.

 Instead, the cart is left to wait for an indefinite time period.
-This is called shopping cart abandonment and the cart gets a new term ‘abandoned cart’.
+This is called eCommerce cart abandonment and the cart gets a new term ‘abandoned cart’.

-What aspects must be considered to decrease shopping cart abandonment?
+What aspects must be considered to decrease online shopping cart abandonment?

 It is not just one or two.
-Numerous aspects need to be considered when planning to reduce cart abandonment in eCommerce.
+Numerous aspects need to be considered when planning to reduce checkout abandonment in eCommerce.

 The eCommerce website design, UI/UX, product quality, marketing strategy, customer reach.
 The list simply goes on.

 Ultimately, all of these are saplings of the same mother and that is customer satisfaction.

 Anything and everything that hinders customer satisfaction must be rectified to reduce cart abandonment.